tbrowder/GraphicsMagick/README.md

 CL Programs
 -----------

-### **crop-pic**
+### **crop**

 A program designed for processing images for display on a website.
-The program uses the *graphicsmagicks*' command-line program *gm* and its myriad of commands and options, all driven by Raku's *run*.
+The program uses the *graphicsmagicks*' command-line program *gm* and its myriad of commands and options, all driven by Raku's *run* routine.

 Its default action, given the name of an image file, is to determine: